-This lime jalapeño tomato arugula pasta is one of my favorite everyday recipes and can turn into a pasta salad by using the avocado ranch dressing on the cold pasta.
+This jalapeño arugula dish is one of my favorite everyday recipes and can turn into a pasta salad by using the avocado ranch dressing on the cold pasta.
 And hopefully, it will become yours too.

 So easy to put together, with ingredients readily available, it is one of my go-to pasta recipes when I need a quick lunch or doesn't know what to cook at night.

 I grew up eating much Italian food, so easy pasta dishes are abundant in my house.
 The traditional tomato basil combo is by far one of my favorites.
 You can't go wrong with a lot of grated parmesan cheese on top.

 The spicy kick of fresh jalapeños, sauteed in olive oil with the onions, and the fresh peppery arugula round up a recipe that is easy to make and a crowd pleaser.
 How's that for hectic weekday nights?

 About the type of pasta, there is no wrong answer about which you can use.
 Any type works, even fresh homemade pasta.
 I love short dry penne or fusilli, by far my favorites when the sauce is not creamy.

 I love pasta bowls, so versatile, the dish that is even good reheated the next day.
 Yes, I believe reheated pasta is one of life's culinary pleasures, the don't-tell-anyone kind.
 I do make extras to have the next day.
 What can I say.

 Use any type of tomatoes, use more or fewer jalapeños or even add a dash of hot sauce if it suits you.
 But do make this amazing jalapeño lime tomato pasta bowl.